alicogintel/SDM/README.md

 **JD Dataset:** [raw data](https://drive.google.com/open?id=19PemKrhA8j-RZj0i20_j4ERcnzaxl5JZ), [train and test data](https://drive.google.com/open?id=1pam-_ojsKooRLVeOXEvbh3AwJ6S4IZ7B) in the paper (tfrecord).
 The schema of raw data is shown in data/sample_data/.

-**Taobao Dataset:** We will release the dataset after internal checking procedure if possible.

 ## Disclaimer
 This is an implementation on experiment of offline JD dataset rather than the online official version.
 There may be differences between results reported in the paper and the released one,